 15 Remarkable Benefits of Montessori Education Revealed by a Teacher

-As someone who’s taught in both an elementary Montessori classroom and an elementary traditional school environment, I’ve seen the incredible benefits of Montessori education for children in the second plane of development….
+As someone who’s taught in both an elementary Montessori classroom and a traditional school environment, I’ve seen firsthand the real benefits of Montessori education for children in the second plane of development….

 Discover 9 Incredible Benefits of Audiobooks in the Classroom